zignig/astralboot/README.md

 Now you are good to go, run the astralboot binary

 1. It will grab some files from ipfs and load up the various operating system files.
-2. On the first run it will populate the leases.db file with empty ip addresses
+2. On the first run it will populate the leases.db file with empty ip addresses.
 3. All the services will start and it will be ready to serve.

 Now comes the fun bit ....